ScrewTheTrees/tsFdfGenerator/README.md

-# tsToFDF
+# ts-fdf-generator
- Generate FDF files for TS projects in WC3
+ Generate FDF files using TS code.
+ In the future maybe generate some definitions and helper classes to use in the projects.